milkbottledude/woodlands-jb_tracker/Documentation.md

 rfr rmse: 1.7841667460062003 (prev value = 1.7204476435915226)
 ```

-We can see that while the loss metric values when predicting congestion on the road to JB has improved, the same hyperparameters has caused the MAE and RMSE to increase for the other side of the causeway.
+We can see that while the loss metric values when predicting congestion on the road to JB has improved 🚀, the same hyperparameters has caused the MAE and RMSE to increase for the other side of the causeway 📈.

-Instead of testing all the hyperparameters again, for y_column == y_column_wdlands, I will use random search to find the optimal combination of hyperparameter values.
+Instead of testing all the model hyperparameters again for y_column == y_column_wdlands, I will use **random search** to find the optimal combination of hyperparameter values 🌟.

 ### Finding optimal hyperparameter values using RandomizedSearchCV